 Time Commitment: 5 - 10 hours per month

-- Plan, coordinate and facilitate fun and engaging group meetings and social activities and events
+- Plan, coordinate and facilitate engaging and fun group meetings and social activities and events

 - Promote, market and maintain a group that is supportive and a safe place to share thoughts, feelings and experiences

-- Adds events to the event calendar on this website
+- Add events to the event calendar on this website

-- Maintains a group email list through our web based Constituent Relationship Management software
+- Maintain a group email list through our web based Constituent Relationship Management software

-- Communicates with the ASN Leadership Team, group participants, and prospective group participants
+- Communicate with the ASN Leadership Team, group participants, and prospective group participants

 If you are interested in starting an Arthritis Support Network in your community please complete the Online Application.
-It is helpful to review the list of Arthritis Support Networks to see if there is a group in your community already.
+It is helpful to review the list of Arthritis Support Network locations to see if there is a group in your community already.